osp/osp.work.balsamine.www/README.md

 That should be it to start off.

 OSP will most lightly define it's own guidelines for working in templates and css, which will result in other wiki-readme-documents.

+### Working on the theme

+Templates are managed with Jinja2 http://jinja.pocoo.org/

+### Working on the css

+The stylesheets are preprocessed by Compass, and written in Sass.
+This is subject to change as the project progresses.
+Installation of Compass deploys as a Ruby Gem:

+* if you don't have Ruby Gems installed ( check by testing `gem -v` ) install like so:
+  * `sudo apt-get install rubygems build-essential`
+* to install compass run
+  * `gem update --system`
+  * `gem install compass`
+* finally, before you start working on the css, start the compass watcher:
+  * `cd work.balsamine.www/theme/balsamine/static/balsa-css/`
+  * `compass watch`
+  * that last command reads the configs written in `config.rb`, listens for changes in the css files and compiles screen.css to the right location when something is changed